-To reduce the impact of COVID-19 outbreak conditions on businesses, workers, customers, and the public, it is important for all employers to plan now for COVID-19
+To reduce the impact of COVID-19 outbreak on businesses, workers, customers and the public, it is important for all employers to plan for COVID-19.

-This Plan serves to outline and provide guidance to the Central Karoo District Municipality (CKDM) as far as its role, responsibilities and the actions to be taken in response to Covid-19 pandemic.
+This Plan serves to outline and provide guidance to the Central Karoo District Municipality (CKDM) and the District as a whole as far as our role, responsibilities and the actions to be taken in the District in response to Covid-19 pandemic.